JSX Deep Dive: How React Transforms Markup into Code

 );

-Babel converts this JSX into a nested React.createElement() structure.
+Babel converts this to nested React.createElement() calls:

 const element = React.createElement(